30 September 2023

 Capacity

-WNISR generally uses the net electricity generating capacity as in IAEA-PRIS.
+Unless otherwise noted, WNISR uses the net electricity generating capacity as indicated in IAEA-PRIS.

 For constructions it refers to the design net capacity.
 The Reference Unit Power is also provided for each reactor.

-This interactive visualization was developed by the core team of the World Nuclear Industry Status Report (WNISR) (data & analysis) and Visionscarto.net (design & programming), with support of the current funders of WNISR, in particular the Heinrich Böll Foundation and the Natural Resources Defense Council (NRDC).
+This interactive visualization was developed by the core team of the World Nuclear Industry Status Report (WNISR) Project (data & analysis) and Visionscarto.net (design & programming), with support of the current funders of WNISR.

-This version is based on a first edition hosted by The Bulletin of the Atomic Scientists 2017–2020 with support from the Pulitzer Center on Crisis Reporting.
+The current version is based on a first edition hosted by The Bulletin of the Atomic Scientists 2017–2020 with initial support from the Pulitzer Center on Crisis Reporting.

 Team